Contra the classic game made famous by the nes and arcades. In contra you play soldiers and you have to shoot the aliens and crazy soldiers.

 The arcade version Gryzor as it was then called in Europe, was released in 1987 by the Konami Corporation and designed by Koji Hiroshita.
 It wasn't until Gryzor was imported into American market that the name changed.
 The change came about because of the two Japanese Kanji symbols that appeared on the side of the game cabinet.
 These two symbols were pronounced Kon and Tra, and the name stuck ever since.

-Contra differed from many other “shoot em ups” of the era.
+Contra differed from many other "shoot em ups" of the era.
 This was due to the two player simultaneous game play mode.
 This created a significant challenge for gamers, because of the coordination and team work that had to occur between them.
-Contra earned the “toughest game to beat” tag among many gamers who took up it's challenge.
+Contra earned the "toughest game to beat" tag among many gamers who took up its challenge.

 In 1988 the game was converted to the Nintendo Entertainment System, and remained hugely popular.
 In the same year the game was also released on various other platforms including; Commodore 64, Amstrad CPC and ZX Spectrum by a company called Ocean Software.